im-Amitto/WhatsappAdvance/README.md

     - Send Seen status

 ## Extra

+### Things to note
+  - Never start multiple instance of the server(You will get an address already in use error)
+  - `pm2 list` command can be used to list all running process
+  - `pm2 stop <id>` command can be used to stop a particular process.you can see process id using above command.
+  - For more information about this package go to https://www.npmjs.com/package/pm2

 ### `assets/Whatsapp.js` contains all methods needed to do various operation in whatsapp
   Note : Every method is well documented in file itself
 ### How we are using methods from whatsapp.js